My twins each did a 23andMe DNA test and the results verified that they are identical; however, their ancestry composition is not!

 To get around this mixed DNA, the computer program analyzes small sections of the DNA at a time.
 These “windows” have around 100 or so DNA markers in them which translates to thousands of such windows.

 The no calls we talked about earlier can affect it so a window can be interpreted in different ways.
 If by chance the program interprets it as German for twin 1 and English for twin 2, then the two will appear to be a little bit different.

 Let’s imagine that we are trying to distinguish whether a phrase is German or English but this is all we can read:

 The only full word we have is die.
 Unfortunately die is a word in both English and German.
-(In English it means to stop living and in German it is the feminine definitive article.)
+(In English it means to stop living and in German it is a definite article.)

 This same sort of thing can happen with DNA.
 If the no calls happen in the right spots it can be hard to tell the ancestry of that DNA.

 One way the program can deal with this is by looking at the windows around it.
 For example, if a bunch of windows to the right and left are German, then it will call our uninterpretable window German too.
 And if there are a lot of English windows around, it will call it English.

 In this case the program would conclude that the unknown window is German because of what is around it.
 This is called smoothing.

 With German windows on one side and English on the other, it has to make its call without any helpful context.
 Let’s say this is Twin 1’s result and that the program says it is English.
 Here now is Twin 1:

 Now let’s say Twin 2’s read gives this: